 - Disabling plugins using shortcodes inserted throughout the site

 In all the above cases you should search and replace relevant words in your whole site.
 This is an easy task on smaller sites.
 When your site is very big having hundreds of pages then it is impossible to find all the occurrences one by one from the front end WordPress visual editor.
 The only way is to find all the words from the database and replace with the required words.
 Take an example of upgrading SSL certificate on your server.
 This will change your site’s URL from “http://www.yoursite.com” to “https://www.yoursite.com“.
-So you need to find all the http occurrences and replace them with https to have a secured site by avoiding mixed content issue.
+So, you need to find all the http occurrences and replace them with https to have a secured site by avoiding mixed content issue.

-3 Ways to Search and Replace MySQL Database in WordPress
+Search and Replace Content in WordPress Database

 - Using a plugin – easy and you don’t need to have access to your database.